-Dr. Bruce D. Thibodeau, President
+Bruce D. Thibodeau, President

 Professionals in the nonprofit, university, government, and corporate sectors may find times when they consider becoming a consultant in the arts and culture industry.
-Organizational transitions, quality of life issues, and a desire to find a broader way to contribute to the arts and culture community, or one specific discipline, can all be factors.
+Organizational transitions, quality of life issues, and a desire to find a broader way to contribute to the arts and culture community, or in one specific arts discipline, can all be factors.
 As prospective consultants consider entering the field of arts and culture management consulting, there are many complex questions to be weighed carefully.
 Is commitment to and experience in the field enough to build a successful and sustainable consulting practice?
 Are capabilities, connections, and capacity enough to enter the consulting market?
 Will the industry accept, value, and pay for the services offered when they may have been previously provided for free?
-As any entrepreneur can attest, the key to success is acquiring marketplace demand information for a product or service and performing a competitive analysis to measure the likelihood of successful market entry.

-This issue of Arts Insights, the second of a two-part series, focuses on the benefits and hurdles of becoming a successful and impactful arts and culture management consultant.
-This article examines the industry, the importance of a professional brand, and specific challenges that professionals may face when considering consulting as a career, whether on their own or as part of a firm.
+As any entrepreneur can attest, one key to success is in assessing marketplace demand for a product or service and performing a competitive analysis to measure the likelihood of successful market entry.
+This issue of Arts Insights focuses on the benefits and hurdles of becoming a successful and impactful arts and culture management consultant.
+This article examines the industry, the importance of a professional brand, and specific challenges that professionals may face when considering part-time or full-time consulting as a career, whether on their own or as part of a firm.